edwardysun/inloop-example/README.md

 ### Run the client: In another terminal window or tab, run `npm start` (while inside the `/client` directory)

-Run `cd client && npm start` (in a new terminal window or tab) to start the React client on port 3000.
+Run `npm start` while inside the `client` directory (in a new terminal window or tab) to start the React client on port 3000.
 It should pop up your browser and navigate to `localhost:3000`.
 If that doesn't happen, just open any browser and head to `http://localhost:3000` directly.

 ### Try it out!